Trimethylenemethane complexes: Structure

-Bonding analysis

-The orbital interaction diagram presented in Figure 6a illustrates the key bonding interaction in a complex formed between a planar trimethylenemethane ligand and an Fe(CO)3 fragment in a staggered geometry.
-Specifically, the diagram highlights that the primary bonding interaction occurs between the 2e set of the Fe(CO)3 fragment and e" on the trimethylenemethane ligand.
-However, if the metal-trimethylenemethane axis is rotated by 60° into an eclipsed geometry, the interaction between 2e and e" is reduced.
-This reduction results in an increase in the energy of the HOMO in the complex, which is a significant factor that provides a barrier to rotation, as shown in Figure 6b.
+The primary bonding interaction occurs between the 2e set of the Fe(CO)3 fragment and e" on the trimethylenemethane ligand.
+However, if the metal-trimethylenemethane axis is rotated by 60° into an eclipsed geometry, the interaction between 2e and e" is minimized, which results in an increase in the energy of the HOMO in the complex, which is a significant factor that provides a barrier to rotation, as shown in Figure 6b.

 Extended Huckel calculations give a barrier of 87 KJ mol−1 using a planar trimethylenemethane ligand.
 Introducing a puckered conformation to the trimethylenemethane ligand, which resembles the experimental geometry, leads to an increase in the calculated barrier to 98.6 kJ mol−1.
 This puckering induces mixing of s character into e" orbitals, causing a more pronounced orientation toward the metal center.
 Consequently, the overlap between e" and 2e orbitals is enhanced.
 The degree of puckering, characterized by θ, falls within the range of 12°.
 The mixing of s character into e" also results in the H-C-H plane being tipped away from the metal.
 The angle β, between C-1 and C-2 and the plane H-C-H, is typically about 15°.

-Reactions of η4-Trimethylenemethane Complexes

-As a charming complex posseing many interesting properties, trimethylenemethane complexes are found to have reactions with: (A) electrophiles; (B) nucleophiles; (C) tertiary phosphines; and the complexes could also have (D) redox reactions.

-Reactions with electrophiles
+Reactions

+Trimethylenemethane complexes undergo a wide variety of reactions including those with electrophiles, nucleophiles as well as redox reactions.

-With a good π system, iron trimethylenemethane complexes are susceptible to electrophilic attack.
-The addition of hydrochloric acid to tris(carbonyl)-η4-trimethylenemethaneiron yields chlorotris(carbonyl)-2-methylallyliron(Ⅱ).
-Substituted trimethylenemethane iron complexes, on the other hand, react with strong acids to produce cross-conjugated dienyl iron cations and η4-diene complexes.
+η4-C(CH2)3]Fe(CO)3 adds hydrogen chloride to yield η3-CH3C(CH2)]Fe(CO)3.
+Substituted trimethylenemethane iron complexes, on the other hand, react with strong acids to produce cross-conjugated dienyl iron cations and η4-diene complexes. η4-C(CH2)3]Mo(CO)2(C5H5)+ add nucleophiles to give charge-neutral η3-allyl complexes.

-Reactions with nucleophiles

-The same as the reactions with electronphiles, the cationic molybdenum trimethylenemethane complex has been found to exhibit susceptibility to nucleophilic attack at the trimethylenemethane ligand.
-This leads to the formation of neutral η3-allyl complexes.